 Los Angeles Dodgers pitcher Clayton Kershaw is easily the best pitcher of his generation.
-At 32, he’s already notched more than 2,500 strikeouts, 175 wins, eight All-Star Game appearances, three Cy Young awards, one MVP and even a no-hitter.
-The last thing on the Los Angeles Dodgers superstar starting pitcher’s bucket list?
-A World Series.
+At 33, he’s already notched more than 2,600 strikeouts, 180 wins, eight All-Star Game appearances, three Cy Young awards, one MVP and even a no-hitter.
+The Los Angeles Dodgers superstar and future Hall of Fame member even added a World Series ring last season.

 Born in Dallas, Texas, Kershaw attended Highland Park High School and played sports alongside future Detroit Lions NFL quarterback Matthew Stafford.
 The Dodgers selected the 6-foot-4 left-hander with the seventh-overall pick in the 2006 MLB Draft and gave him a $2.3 million signing bonus.
 The rest of his career in Dodger blue is history.

-As the talented southpaw takes the mound in California’s Dodger Stadium during the MLB playoffs amid the coronavirus pandemic and COVID-19 outbreak, baseball fans have wondered who the star pitcher is married to.
+The talented southpaw took the mound in California’s Dodger Stadium during the MLB playoffs amid the coronavirus pandemic and COVID-19 outbreak.
+He’s pitched in big games and small games between.
+Baseball fans have wondered who the star pitcher is married to.
 He met his wife in high school and has had three little ones since then.

 Clayton met Ellen Melson for the first time when they were both freshmen in high school, according to an interview he did with Graham Bensinger.